ABOUT

 Training.

 I graduated in 1990 from the Muscular Therapy Institute (MTI) in Cambridge, MA, then built a busy private practice.
 I had gone straight from graduate school in biochemistry to massage therapy school.
-I ended up teaching science at MTI, then managing the general curriculum.
+I ended up teaching science at MTI, then served as Academic Dean and managing the school curriculum until 2003.

 Writing.

 I’ve written a good amount about massage therapy in cancer care: A monthly column for a while.
 Articles in trade journals.
-A few clinical papers.
+A few clinical and research papers.

 In 2011, my general textbook about massage therapy for health conditions was published.
 Medical Conditions and Massage Therapy: A Decision Tree Approach took me 6 years to write, the second draft while my newborn slept.